 He pulled a one-hundred-dollar bill from his desk drawer and smacked it on the table.
 Benjamin Franklin stared back at me.
 The bill was crisp, fresh from the federal reserve.
 Franklin’s lips were pursed at me: come on, boy, don’t laugh.
 I did, albeit nervously.
 His joke was genuinely funny.
 But Wible’s face wouldn’t budge.
 He didn’t laugh along.
 He wouldn’t crack a smile.
 Nothing in his world seemed funny.

 “Why’re you laughing?” he asked.

 “That wasn’t a joke.
 That was a riddle.
 A riddle is supposed to make you think.”

 “Let’s get down to brass tacks,” he said.
-“Several of Ms. Shoebill’s students, including you, were caught cheating.
+“Several of Ms. Shoebill’s students were caught cheating on her midterm.
+That includes you.
 Can you tell me what happens to students when they cheat?”

-“Something more than that,” he said.
+“Something worse than that,” he said.
 “Some of those criminals never get caught.
 They can keep doing it to their graves.
-In some countries, their hands get cut off, but here cheaters suffer something else.
+Their hands get cut off in some countries.
+Cheaters can prosper here, but they suffer something else.
 Their faces change.”

 He stopped talking.
 I wanted him to elaborate.
 “What do you mean?”
 I asked.

 “Wrinkles form,” he said.
 “They begin to lose their hair.
 Their teeth fall out.
 They become ugly and appear much older than they are.”